WWPCA/IeltsPrep/IELTS_AI_PREP_GDPR_COMPLIANCE_FRAMEWORK.md

 *Compliant with GDPR Article 7 (Conditions for consent)*

-1. **Granular Consent**: All consent is collected through separate, unticked checkboxes
+1. **Granular Consent**: All consent is collected through separate, unticked checkboxes (see Appendix A for detailed explanation)
 2. **Specific Purpose**: Each consent request clearly states the purpose
 3. **Withdrawable**: Simple interface to withdraw consent in user dashboard (Article 7(3))
 4. **Documented**: All consent events are timestamped and stored securely (Article 7(1))